Content Negotiation

 The default response encoder implements a content negotiation strategy that considers multiple factors in sequence:

-• First, it examines the Accept header of the incoming request to determine the client’s preferred content types.
+Acceptheader of the incoming request to determine the client’s preferred content types. - Next, it looks at the

-• Finally, it falls back to a default content type for the response if neither header provides usable information.
+Content-Typeheader of the request if the Accept header isn’t present. - Finally, it falls back to a default content type for the response if neither header provides usable information.

 For client-side operations, the decoder processes the received response based on the content type specified in the response headers.
 When encountering unknown content types, it safely falls back to JSON decoding to maintain compatibility.